 One of the most crucial steps in the early stages of planning for a church building project is choosing the right project delivery method.
 Each delivery system has its characteristic advantages and disadvantages depending on the type and size of the project.
 It is important to choose a delivery method that best meets the unique needs of your organization.

 Choosing the best delivery method for any project must start with a good understanding of the available choices.
 Owners must also have a firm grasp of the impact of each choice, because the delivery method establishes the foundation of contractual relationships, when parties become engaged, as well as how changes and modifications are made throughout the project and what the impact of those changes are on project costs.
+To freshen up the look of your church, don’t forget to bring in new elements such as those church chairs.

 The following is a comparison of the advantages and disadvantages of the two most common delivery methods – design-bid-build and design-build – along with an introduction to a more integrated option that is a hybrid of both models, created exclusively for ministry organizations.